 For 30 years the Pistols have had to put up with these kind of lies and petty jealousies.
 There is always someone, somewhere, trying to undermine them.
 But so what?
 It just proves they were doing something right in the first place.

-The band that would become the Sex Pistols originally began in 1972 when school-friends Steve Jones and Paul Cook decided to form a band; Glen Matlock later joined in 1974.
-Disillusioned by the bloated progressive-rock and hippie music scene of the time, the fledgling Pistols took their musical inspiration from the 60s mod and rock n roll of The Who and The Small Faces.
-However, it wouldn’t be until 1975 and the arrival of John Lydon that the band took on a whole new level.
+In 1972 school-friends Steve Jones and Paul Cook decided to form a band originally named The Strand (later The Swankers) other friends such as Wally Nightingale, Jim Mackin, Stephen Hayes, and Del Noones would come and go over the next few years.
+Glen Matlock later joined in 1974.
+Disillusioned by the bloated progressive-rock and hippie music scene of the time, the fledgling band took their musical inspiration from the 60s mod and rock n roll of The Who and The Small Faces.
+However, it wouldn’t be until 1975 and the arrival of John Lydon (later rechristened John Rotten) that the band took on a whole new level and became the Sex Pistols.
 Steve Jones had spotted someone who looked “a bit different” in Malcolm McLaren’s clothes shop.
 Bernie Rhodes, one of McLaren’s associates, spotted the same guy on London’s Kings Road; complete with hacked green hair and a homemade “I HATE Pink Floyd” T-shirt.
 Sacrilege at the time.

 Malcolm McLaren-who had become the band’s (mis)manager by this time-persuaded the reluctant and cynical John Lydon to audition in his shop.
 Miming to Alice Cooper’s “Eighteen” in front of a jukebox, Lydon launched into a series of self-mocking fits, hunches, and weird dances, while the others fell about laughing.
 However, deep down they knew they had found their man, someone who could help vocalize their thoughts.
 Lydon was an individual of the highest order.
 He looked and sounded like no one else on earth, and due to a childhood bout of meningitis, he had a stare that would kill!
 The perfect front-man, apart from the fact he couldn’t sing.
 But what did that matter, when he had something to say… The Sex Pistols soon started rehearsing, with Lydon (soon to be dubbed Rotten on account of his decaying teeth) providing the lyrics, and Matlock and/or Jones providing the music.
 One look at this mixture of madmen and working class delinquents told you they weren’t going to be just any other band.